Monsieur Vincent

-Monsieur Vincent is a 1947 French historical drama film directed by Maurice Cloche, about Vincent de Paul.
-It received an honorary Academy Award in 1949 as the best foreign language film released in the United States in 1948.
-The Vatican placed it on their 1995 list of films.
-Pierre Fresnay portrayed Vincent.
+Monsieur Vincent is a 1947 French historical drama film directed by Maurice Cloche about St. Vincent de Paul.
+It received an honorary Academy Award in 1949 as the best foreign-language film released in the United States in 1948.
+The Vatican placed it on its 1995 list of great films.
+Pierre Fresnay, who plays the titular role of St. Vincent, won the Volpi Cup for Best Actor at the Venice Film Festival.
+His performance was described in Sight and Sound as "one of the most perfect pieces of work to be seen for many years in any clime".

 Plot

-The film depicts the life of Vincent de Paul, the 17th-century priest and charity worker.
-It depicts his struggle to help the poor in the face of disasters, such as the Black Death.
+St. Vincent de Paul, the 17th-century priest and charity worker, struggles to help the poor in the face of disasters such as the Black Death.
+While ascending from his life as a simple parish priest to that of a respected advisor to the nobility, he leverages his growing influence among the wealthy to promote the foundation of charitable institutions.